 The Egmont Overture opens the play, and is written in sonata form.
 The overture starts with a slow introduction (‘The Prison’).
-The beginning is dark and the tonality of F minor enhances this twofold.
-The strings sound very dense and the tonic chord they play in unison represents the oppressive feelings within the play.
+The beginning is dark, and the F minor tonality enhances this twofold.
+The strings sound dense, and the tonic chord they play in unison represents the oppressive feelings within the play.

 The ominous undertones and the sarabande rhythms infer the role of Spain within this play.
 Complying to sonata form, Beethoven introduces the main themes that he will use within the overture.
 These can be heard in both the woodwind interjections and the strings unison motifs.
 This introduction is in 3/2 time, which gives it a slightly unsteady feeling that perhaps represents the political opinion of Beethoven and the hero of the play.

-The recapitulation section is interesting as Beethoven bends the rules of sonata form, which is that all the themes that are recapped must be in the same key as they were first heard in.
-However, Beethoven changes this and the themes are re-exposed in the dominant key.
-Beethoven also builds up much anticipation within this section, with the horns playing a large part in proclaiming the themes and the strings playing harrowing chords in a fast tempo.
+The recapitulation section is interesting as Beethoven bends the rules of sonata form: that all themes that appear in the recapitulation must be in their original key.
+Beethoven changes this and the themes are re-exposed in the dominant key.
+He also builds up much anticipation within this section, with the horns playing a large part in proclaiming the themes and the strings playing harrowing chords in a fast tempo.
 All of a sudden everything stops and the bassoon leads us into the coda section.

 After the sudden silence from the orchestra, the coda (‘The Victory’) starts with a new fast passage from the strings, while underneath a rumbling of the timpani is heard.
 The coda grows from a very quiet pp to a strong and bold ff.
 The triumphant fanfare heard from the brass here represents Count Egmont facing oppression and the people behind the torture.
 The piece ends with strong tonic chords for the final triumph of the hero.

-Although the music depicts that of Goethe’s story, the music is very personal to Beethoven at the same time and the drama that unfolds in this overture alone is incredibly admirable.
-The overture goes through trials, tribulations, tragedy and triumph – all in about 8 minutes!
+Although the music depicts that of Goethe’s story, the music is very personal to Beethoven at the same time.
+The overture goes through trials, tribulations, tragedy and triumph – all in eight short minutes.
 This overture was a part of a new trend of programmatic overtures.